-- 2. Press down on the memory module until the retention-clips spring back to secure them in place. - 3.
+- 1. Align the notch on the memory-card with the tab in the system-board connector. - 2.
+Press down on the memory module until the release tabs spring back to secure them in place. - 3.
 Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.